WeTransfer/wt-api-docs/source/includes/_authorization.md

 ##### 403 (Forbidden)

-If you send an API key that is invalid, or you don't send an API key at all, the response will have a status code of `403`, and a body that looks like this:
+If you send an API key that is invalid, or you don't send an API key at all, this endpoint will return an HTTP response with a status code of `403` and a body as below.

 ```json
 {